The Foundling Museum explores the history of the Foundling Hospital, the UK’s first children’s charity and first public art gallery.

 Today, Coram now helps a million children and young people every year.
-Coram helps children and young people develop their skills and emotional health, finds adoptive parents and upholds children’s rights, creating a change that lasts a lifetime.
+Coram assists children and young people to develop their skills and emotional health, finds adoptive parents and upholds children’s rights, creating a change that lasts a lifetime.

 Britain’ first public art gallery

-Hogarth encouraged the leading artists of the day to donate work, thereby establishing the UK’s first public art gallery.
-Handel donated an organ and conducted annual benefit concerts of Messiah in the Hospital’s chapel.
+William Hogarth encouraged the leading artists of the day to donate work, thereby establishing the UK’s first public art gallery.
+George Frideric Handel donated an organ and conducted annual benefit concerts of Messiah in the Foundling Hospital’s chapel.